 5. Undercroft Café, Windsor Castle, Berkshire, England

-What better place to feel like royalty while you eat and drink than a royal residence still owned and used by the Crown, particularly the Queen, who regularly spends weekends there.
+What better place to feel like royalty while you eat and drink than a royal residence still owned and used by the Crown.
 It’s also the oldest occupied castle in the world and has housed 39 monarchs since it was founded in the 11th century by William the Conqueror.